PaulFDennis/PaulFDEnnis.github.io/MIRA_HR2000_ion_optics_concept.md

 L_m = -r_m \cdot \alpha^2
 $$

 where *α* is the beam divergence.
-This is for a normal geometry magnet pole faces are normal to the optic axis.
-In extended geometry instruments we find (Brown \*et al\*., 1964):
+This is for a standard magnet where the pole faces are oriented normal to the optic axis.
+In extended geometry instruments we find (Brown *et al*., 1964):

 $$
 L_m = -4 \cdot r_m \cdot \alpha^2